Upgrading from MySQL 5.7 to 8.0 with rollback

 All environments are MySQL 5.7.

-Then promote DB02 to master DB.
+Then DB02 is promoted to master DB.

 Detailed upgrade instructions